4s6ggs/icom-icm710-vfo/README.md

 * **MANUAL**
 * **AUTO ACCELERATION**

-The acceleration range can be configured from the controller interface.

 ---

 ## CI-V Serial Settings

-Default settings:

 | Setting       | Default |
 | ------------- | ------- |